Language

 If I score 85 or above, can I skip Stage 5 classes entirely?

 Yes.
 A Pre-Evaluation score of 85 or above lets you sit the Permanent Residency Comprehensive Evaluation (영주용 종합평가) directly, without completing Stage 5 Basic coursework.
 This eligibility lasts 2 years from your score date.
-Important: a pass on this path satisfies the F-5 permanent residency basic competency requirement, but it does not count as full KIIP completion.
+A pass on this path satisfies the F-5 permanent residency basic competency requirement, but it does not count as full KIIP completion.
 For naturalization, you still need to complete the full Stage 5 track.
-Scores of 81 to 84 place you at Stage 5 but you still take the 70-hour Stage 5 Basic before sitting the Comprehensive Evaluation.
+A Stage 5 placement below 85 still requires the 70-hour Stage 5 Basic before sitting the Comprehensive Evaluation.

 Does TOPIK Level 1 exempt me from the Pre-Evaluation?